SebPARMENTIER/Staff-front/README.md

 Run the app on localhost:3000.

-You can login using 'sebastien.parmentier@outlook.fr' or 'emmanuel@heystan.fr' with 'motdepasse' password for both account.
+You can login using 'staff@staff.fr' with 'motdepasse' password.

 Once you are logged, you can browse the app.

-Enjoy your Stan Front.
+Enjoy your Staff Front.

 ### Stack